LolyxMoon/Aptos-x402/docs/faq.md

 ## What networks are supported?

-This implementation supports Aptos testnet and mainnet.
+This implementation supports BNB testnet and mainnet.
 The protocol itself is blockchain-agnostic, and implementations exist or are planned for other chains including Ethereum, Solana, and Sui.

 ## How do I test without spending real money?

-Use Aptos testnet, which has free test tokens available from the faucet.
-Configure your middleware with `network: 'testnet'` and fund test wallets from aptoslabs.com/testnet-faucet.
+Use BNB testnet, which has free test tokens available from the faucet.
+Configure your middleware with `network: 'testnet'` and fund test wallets from BNBlabs.com/testnet-faucet.
 Everything works identically to mainnet but uses test tokens with no real value.

 ## Where can I get help?

-Open issues on the GitHub repository at github.com/adipundir/aptos-x402, check existing discussions, or refer to these documentation pages.
+Open issues on the GitHub repository at github.com/adipundir/BNB-x402, check existing discussions, or refer to these documentation pages.
 The protocol specification at github.com/coinbase/x402 provides additional context about the broader x402 standard.